sfissel/sfissel/README.md

 ### <p align="center"> Data Scientist | Enthusiastic about AI, Machine Learning, & Data Visualization</p>

 #### <p algin="center">Welcome to my GitHub profile!
-I'm Stephanie, an M.S in Data Science Student with interests in Data Science, Economics, and Business.
+I'm Stephanie, an M.S in Data Science graduate with interests in Data Science, Economics, and Business.
 I'm dedicated to using data ethically to solve complex problems, and I love exploring new technologies and sharing my knowledge.</p>

 ## 🚀 About Me

-- 🎓  Current: M.S. in Data Science @ UVA School of Data Science, Previous: B.A. in Economics, Minor in Data Science @ UVA
+- 🎓 M.S. in Data Science from UVA School of Data Science, Previous: B.A. in Economics, Minor in Data Science from UVA
-- 💼 Currently working on Continuous Glucose Monitoring Capstone Project
+- 💼 Recently worked on Continuous Glucose Monitoring Capstone Project
 - 🌱 I’m currently learning about Deep Learning, Big Data Systems, and NLP

 ## 🔧 Technologies & Tools